salt-labs/docs/content/guides/paas/_index.md

 - [Runtime](runtime)
 - [Platform](paas)

-Once your PaaS is up and running, it's then finally time to start building and shipping your applications.
+Once your PaaS is up and running, it's then finally time to start building and shipping your applications!